Roman Nasirov: Legal cases

 Nasirov was taken to Kyiv's Feofania hospital late on 2 March 2017.
 Meanwhile he was being investigated for embezzlement (in conjunction with MP Oleksandr Onyshchenko) of ₴2 billion ($75 million) in tax revenue linked to a gas deal (punishable to six years in prison).

-Ukraine's National Anti-Corruption Bureau opened a case against Nasirov corruption with total of ₴2 billion.
+Ukraine's National Anti-Corruption Bureau (NABU) opened a case against Nasirov corruption with total of ₴2 billion.
 Following a three-month pre-trial investigation, the Special Anti-Corruption Prosecutor decided to indict Nasirov in November 2017.

 On 8 March 2017 Nasirov released from jail by his wife after paying a bail of ₴100 million.

 On 31 January 2018, the Cabinet of Ministers dismissed Nasirov as head of the State Fiscal Service.
 On 1 December 2018, the District Administrative Court of Kyiv reinstated him in this position and ordered the state to pay him compensation of ₴184,000.
 According to the press secretary of the State Fiscal Service Natalia Nepryakhina, Nasirov did appear at the office of the State Fiscal Service on 27 December 2018, but Oleksandr Vlasov remained the head of the organisation.

 Nasirov filed documents to participate in the 2019 Ukrainian presidential election with the Central Election Commission on 16 January 2019.
 Nasirov came last (39th) in the vote, having garnered 2,579 votes (0.01%).

+In October 2022 NABU and the Specialized Anti-Corruption Prosecutor's Office (SAPO) accused Nasirov and Oleg Bakhmatyuk of receiving $5.5 million and more than €21 million euros of illegal benefits for VAT reimbursement to agricultural holding companies.
+He was taken into custody with a bail of ₴523 million.
+He was not able to pay this bail until 24 may 2024 he was able to finance the reduced bail of ₴55 and on that day left custody but was put on house arrest with an electronic bracelet.